Statement on Equity

-- We acknowledge whiteness is a socially constructed concept and that white supremacy is the belief, ideology, paradigm, institutional system and/or worldview that white people are superior to people of other races.
+- We acknowledge that whiteness and race are socially constructed concepts, and that white supremacy is the erroneous belief, ideology, paradigm, institutional system and/or worldview that white people are superior to people of other ethnic backgrounds.

-- We believe everyone deserves equal access to a safe space to gather, build connections and grow medicine, food and habitat, which is essential to the long-term viability of people and planet.
+- We believe everyone deserves equal access to safe spaces to gather, build connections, and grow medicine, food and habitat, which is essential to the long-term viability of people and planet.

-- We must all hold ourselves accountable, because continuing to learn how to see, acknowledge and challenge inequality while working in partnership is how we will make change happen.
+- We must hold ourselves accountable, because continuing to learn to see, acknowledge and challenge inequality while working in partnership is how we make change happen.
 Equity is a process as well as an outcome.

-To provide informed, authentic leadership for equity, our priorities are to:
+To provide informed, authentic leadership for equity, this training will:

 - Acknowledge and assess how to dismantle inequities within our policies, programs and services while sharing our process with the community.

-- Identify ways to embrace and learn from the existing diversity on our Board and staff and seek ways to recruit and retain Board/staff members who contribute ideas, experiences and perspectives not currently represented.
+- Embrace and learn from the existing diversity on our board and staff, as well as recruit and retain board and staff members who contribute ideas, experiences and perspectives not currently represented.